ddev/ddev/docs/users/developer-tools.md

 To use terminus, you'll first need to:

-1. Authenticate ddev with a pantheon machine token ([more info here](providers/pantheon/#pantheon-hosting-provider-integration))
+1. Use a machine token, more discussion in [Pantheon provider discussion](providers/pantheon.md).
 2. Use `ddev ssh` to tunnel into your container
 3. Issue a command using the keyword `terminus`.
 For help using terminus try `terminus list` to get a list of possible commands.

 Terminus also allows you to issue [drush](https://www.drush.org/), [WP-CLI](https://wp-cli.org/), [composer](https://getcomposer.org/), and [drupal console](https://drupalconsole.com/) commands to your pantheon server.
 These are all usable from within the container as well, but will require authentication via either your Pantheon password or an SSH key.
-To use your host machine's SSH key, you can use the `ddev auth ssh` command [described here](cli-usage/#ssh-into-containers).
+To use your host machine's SSH key, you can use the `ddev auth ssh` command [described here](cli-usage.md/#ssh-into-containers).